 PDF Documents

-The FSPO makes use of Portable Document Format (pdf) documents.
-A number of the documents on our website are available in this format.
-To view these documents, you will need to install the free Adobe Acrobat Reader software.
+The FSPO makes use of Portable Document Format (PDF) documents.
+Some documents on our website are available in this format.
+Most browsers will now open PDFs without the requirement to download additional software.
+However, you have the option to install the free Adobe Acrobat Reader software as an alternative method.

-Should you have any issue with downloading documents for our website please email us at info@fspo.ie.
+Should you have any issue downloading documents from our website, please email us at communications@fspo.ie.

 Compliance Status

-This website is partially compliant with the Web Content Accessibility Guidelines 2.1 level AA due to the non-accessible content listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines 2.1 level AA due to the exemptions listed below.

 Non-accessible content